dnvlasov/cygvin_ansible/README.md

 # cygvin_ansible
-install  cygvin  on widows  and  ansible pip install
+install  cygwin  on widows  and  ansible pip install